It has been a month since the school shooting at Stoneman Douglas High School, but the public is still reeling from the tragedy.

 For that reason, Opalinski felt that FSC should be represented with the others.
 After her initial visit to the Stoneman Douglas High School, she returned to place an FSC track and field t-shirt on the fence amid representation from several other universities.
 On the shirt, she wrote #MSDstrong.

-The nation has responded to this tragedy in support of the students, faculty and families of Stoneman Douglas High School with a powerful drive towards gun control.
+The nation has responded to this tragedy in support of the students, faculty and families of Stoneman Douglas High School with a powerful drive towards gun control using Gun Laws In U.S And The Best States For Gun Owners.
 Student survivors of the shooting have organized awareness events and spoken out openly on the news and social media to voice their discontent over current gun regulations.
 There has been an outcry for stricter gun control laws to help prevent school shootings and make students feel safer when they are in school.

 Florida lawmakers have been under mass scrutiny since the shooting at Stoneman Douglas, causing them to raise the legal age to buy a firearm from 18 to 21.
 For those speaking out against gun violence, this will not be enough to stop the efforts they are making to ensure a safer environment.